itRushi/1/README.md

-# these projects own by Rushikesh Borude | Professionally SOFTWARE ENGINEER & FULL STACK WEB DEVELOPER
+# these projects own by Rushikesh | Professionally SOFTWARE ENGINEER & FULLSTACK DEVELOPER

 little bit about me -

-name- Rushikesh borude
+name- Rushikesh

-profession - SOFTWARE ENGINEER & FULL STACK WEB DEVELOPER

-year of experience 1.5 +
+year of experience 1.8 +

 live from - maharashtra, india.